 packages that provide tools and packages that provide system

-to depend on a package that provides the tool foo
+to depend on a package that provides the tool foo.
+But the tool

 a system service automatically.